-From that day on I was always in the kitchen, supervised of course.
-I was the "official stirrer” mixing up everything from cookie batter to sauces on the stove.
+From that day on, I was always in the kitchen ― supervised, of course.
+I was the "official stirrer," mixing up everything from cookie batter to sauces on the stove.
 As I grew older, my responsibilities changed.
-I learned how to cut foods like a chef and make recipes that my grandmother used.
+I learned how to cut foods like a chef and make my grandmother's recipes.

-It's also a great way to bond and help your kids expand their food choices.
-The more children are involved in the process the more likely they will want to try different foods other than pizza or chicken nuggets.
+It's also a great way help your kids expand their food choices.
+The more children are involved in the process, the more likely they will want to try different foods other than pizza or chicken nuggets.

 Here are a few guidelines for various ages and education levels:

 Toddlers with supervisionYounger children can help out in the kitchen.
 Being involved makes them feel as though they are part of something special.
-Give them the opportunity to do simple and safe tasks such as pouring premeasured ingredients into a bowl.
+Give them the opportunity to do simple and safe tasks, such as pouring measured ingredients into a bowl.
 Allow them to watch and learn at the same time.